Parking on Campus

 Part time staff costs are pro-rated.
 The parking system automatically calculates your permit price provided correct information has been entered into your application.

-Accessible/ Disabled permits can be applied for via the how to apply guidance found below.
-When an account is created, a disabled permit is the permit type that should be completed.
-In order to support the application, a copy of the blue badge should be added or endorsement from Health and Safety/ Students services.
+Disabled Permits can be applied for via the How to Apply section below.
+When an account is created, a Disabled Permit is the permit type that should be selected.
+In order to support the application, a copy of the blue badge must be added or endorsement from Health and Safety or Disability Services provided.

 Any applications made which do not have the relevant supporting details will be rejected.